RA Job Description

 crisis, large or small.

-- Create meaningful relationships through enduring conversations with each resident on the RA's floor.
+- Create, maintain and nurture meaningful relationships through enduring conversations with each resident on the RA's floor.

-- Being regularly present on the floor, this means having the door open often and spending significant time visible on the floor.
+- Being regularly present on the floor, this means having the door open often and spending significant time visible on the floor frequently interacting with all residents.

 - Create opportunities for residents to develop friendships with those on their floor and throughout the building.
-This will require an early emphasis on programming with an eye toward helping residents create community.
+This will require an early emphasis on programming with an eye toward helping residents create connection to the campus community.

 - Be actively present and engaged during staff meetings, training program, including fall and mid-year retreats, selection processes and room draw.
-This includes regular one-on-one times with your hall director.
+This includes regular one-on-one times with your hall director, weekly staff meetings and periodic in-service training.

-- Attend regular campus events with residents and have discussions related to these events afterwards (chapel, Forum, MCB events).
+- Attend regular campus events with residents and have discussions related to these events afterwards (chapel, Forum, MAC events).

 - Assist the maintenance personnel and hall director in keeping the residence hall functional for the use of residents, present and future.

-- Show hospitality to all guests of our facilities and provide excellent customer service.
+- Show hospitality to all residents and guests of our facilities and provide excellent customer service.

 - Support the residence hall association by attending hall wide events and, when appropriate, offering to assist with functional tasks (such as moving furniture, putting up decorations etc.).

-- Know, interpret, teach and enforce the standards of conduct in the Student Handbook.
+- Personally abide by, know, interpret, teach and enforce the standards of conduct in the Student Handbook.

-- Assume responsibility for insuring that students are able to pursue academic interests in the living unit through a community of respect on the hall.
+- Assume responsibility for ensuring that students are able to pursue academic interests in the living unit through a community of respect on the hall.

 - Assume responsibility for special projects as delegated by the director of residence